msutter/librarian-repo/README.md

 # librarian-repo

-This project was created out of my frustration with dependency management in librarian-repo, some people need external dependencies, I just need to be able to pin revisions for a collection of modules, and I found the dependency managment features of librarian-repo too heavy for my simple use case.

-This project just has fewer commands, but they should be compatible with the original librarian-repo:
+Fork of the the librarian-puppet-simple project. (https://github.com/bodepd/librarian-puppet-simple) As I needed to pull some repos at build time, and already was using librarian-puppet, I needed a new binary, xxxfile and container names.

 ### Clean
-Remove the directory where the modules will be installed.
+Remove the directory where the repos will be installed.
 At the moment the supported options are:
 * `--verbose` display progress messages
-* `--path` override the default `./modules` where modules will be installed
+* `--path` override the default `./repos` where repos will be installed

 ```
   librarian-repo clean [--verbose] [--path]